Student Loan Interest and Payments

 Loan repayments

-Graduates on PLAN 2 loans, pay 9% of their earnings above the current repayment threshold of ยฃ27,295.
+Graduates on PLAN 2 loans, make repayments of 9% of their earnings above the current repayment threshold of ยฃ27,295.
 For example, if you are earning ยฃ30,000 a year, you will pay 9% on ยฃ2,705 (ยฃ30,000 -ยฃ27,295), which is ยฃ243.45 a year or ยฃ20.29 a month.
 You will repay 9% on earnings above the threshold for 30 years or until your loan is paid off, whichever comes first.
 The government should increase the threshold annually by the rate of inflation.
 If the threshold increases in line with salary inflation, repayments should remain at a similar level.
 However, there is no certainty that the threshold will be uplifted annually, given the government has frozen the current threshold until 2024/2025.

 PLAN 5 loans